Many people today believe that to call oneself an artist it is enough to do strange things.

 Instead, a rampant common sense driven by ignorance, inability and bad faith thinks that if you want to appear brilliant today you have to do something that no one has ever done before you but, since doing something really new is not as easy as so many empty little heads think, the great mass of would-be creators end up proposing flimsy things: “gimmicks and gimmicks dressed up as flashes of genius” as Fausto Melotti says.

 The official scene, which did not understand the new during the first half of the twentieth century, does everything today to seem open to all sorts of novelties.
-Always changing everything so that in reality nothing changes.
+Continuously changing everything whereas nothing actually changes behind the scene.

 When it was necessary to renew languages that had become obsolete but were so beloved by the bourgeoisie of the time, artists who looked forward were thwarted.
 Then when they, through art, architecture and town planning, dared to broaden their gaze by foreshadowing more just and balanced societies, the armed hand of the bourgeoisie branded them as “degenerate artists.”